CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 There's often overlap between these, and sometimes they can inspire branching needs, but individually they usually are more of one than the other.
 If you can't decide whether your need is a bug or a feature, consider breaking it down into smaller sub-components so they can be more of one or the other.
 Following this strategy will help you communicate the potential for contribution and also clarify the development process.

-#### Has the Need Already Been Reported?

-Be sure to check whether the bug or feature has already been reported somewhere!
-For example, you can look on GitHub Issues with a search query matching the rough idea of what you're thinking about.
-If it has been reported already, take a look to see if someone has made a code contribution related to the work already.
-If there aren't yet any code contributions and it doesn't look like anyone is working on one, consider volunteering to take a further look into the solution and be sure to acknowledge the existing discussions.
-If you're unsure, it's always kind to mention your interest in the report and ask for more information.

 #### Reporting the Need for Change